Quickly exit this site by pressing the Escape key Leave this site

 If you cannot find the information you are looking for in the above sections you can make a Freedom of Information request, your request must:

-By letter Send your request by letter to:
+Send your request by email to [email protected].

 Cheshire Constabulary is committed to disclosing as much information as possible under the Freedom of Information Act, subject to the application of exemptions contained within the Act.